Shaw Valley, North Newbury: Resident FAQs

 The council (or another authority such as the Planning Inspectorate, as is the case on these sites) can grant permission subject to planning conditions that allow a development to proceed if those conditions are met.
 Conditions, for example, may limit the size or style of buildings, or they may require new roads to meet a certain standard.

-Applicants are required to submit information for these conditions and when the council is satisfied that a developer has met a condition, it will 'discharge' the condition, indicating that they are satisfied.
-The planning authority will consult with relevant other parties, such as Natural England, the Environment Agency and Highways, in relation to the details submitted for their expert advice.
+Applicants are required to submit information for these conditions and when the council is satisfied that a developer has met a condition, it will 'discharge' it, indicating that they are satisfied.
+The planning authority will consult with relevant other parties, such as Natural England, the Environment Agency and Highways, for their expert advice on the details submitted.

 What conditions do Taylor Wimpey Oxfordshire and David Wilson Homes need to comply with?

 The council needs to assess a number of issues including highways, drainage and mitigation measures needed to comply with nutrient neutrality requirements.
-For both sites, the steps required to discharge the conditions relating to outstanding highways matters are being progressed.
+Information for some of these issues has been submitted and is under consideration.

 Earlier this year, new legalisation required new developments to mitigate the impact of phosphate discharge in to watercourse within defined areas.
 Both developments must now also provide evidence as to how they will comply with new nutrient neutrality requirements.
 At the time planning permission was granted, neither developer was required to mitigate for phosphate discharge, however a written Ministerial Statement in June 2022 confirmed that developments such as Shaw Valley would now have to comply.